Complete Golf Store Business Logo

 This time around, when we used the Rogue ST MAX driver, we heard a "pop" sound at impact significantly more frequently than in the past.

 The feel of this driver was notable for its stability, and it also provided a lot of satisfaction.
 It piqued our interest to the point where we wanted to keep coming back for more.
-Additionally, there was excellent feedback to be gained from the feel at impact, which is ideal for game-improvement players who are looking to enhance their skills.

 Technology and Performance

-This new Callaway Rogue ST Max is an incredible monster thanks in large part to a few important pieces of technology that were incorporated into its design.
-To begin, the body of the driver is constructed out of carbon fiber, and a massive weight made of tungsten has been positioned at the back of the driver in order to enhance launch and forgiveness, and contribute to an increase in the driver's moment of inertia (MOI).
+To begin with, the body of the driver is constructed out of carbon fiber, and a massive weight made of tungsten has been positioned at the back of the driver in order to enhance launch and forgiveness, and contribute to an increase in the driver’s high moment of inertia (MOI).

 A golfer using a Callaway Rogue ST Max Driver on the golf course

-One feature that is notably missing from the head, however, is any kind of changeable weighing or adjustability.
+One feature that is notably missing from the head, however, is any kind of changeable weight or adjustability.
 However, you should note that this is a good sign.
 Having too much going on in the head area can increase the chances of something going wrong.

-The only change that can be made is on the driver's shaft, where you can alter the loft and add draw bias if necessary.
+The only change that can be made is on the driver’s shaft, where you can alter the loft and add draw bias if necessary.
 These adjustments are the only ones that are available.
+You get to choose between the Neutral (N) or Draw lie settings with the former providing unaffected neutral ball flight, and the latter helping you eliminate slices and/or enhance draw.
+Loft can be set to one of four settings:

 The face of the Callaway Rogue ST also contains a significant amount of technology.
 Callaway claims that the face, which was designed with the assistance of artificial intelligence, imparts lower spin while promoting maximum forgiveness.